Child Development Expectations: Emotional Development

 Maintain that safe environment for your child’s emotional development by playing games that require cooperation, taking turns, and the concept of winning and losing.
 The “everyone gets a trophy” movement has backfired on our children.
 Sometimes you win and sometimes you lose.
 It’s best that your child learn how to lose gracefully (as much as possible) through practicing at home with you and other family members.
 Make sure your home is that “safe place to land” so that from there, they can then learn how to accept and understand their feelings, resolve conflicts, and create friendships with others outside of the safe and loving confines of their home.

 Understanding how your children respond emotionally to stressors can be very helpful.
 Pay particular attention to how they interact one-on-one with others their age, as well as in group settings.
-Once you have seen a pattern, you will be better able to address any potential challenges.
+Once you have seen a pattern, you will be better able to address any potential challenges in your child’s development.
 Some children tend to be very bossy.
 If a parent knows this about their child, they can be ready for the day their child cries about losing a friend.
 A short q&a session will likely reveal their daughter’s bossiness is the cause.
 This parent can ask simple questions that allow their child to realize that their need to be boss contributed to the problem.
 In this way, the child can then make some decisions or be open to suggestions on how to move forward.

 A word of caution.
 We are not psychologists and we don’t need to be.
 The simple act of paying attention is all that is needed.
 However, today’s parents are incredibly distracted.
 I recommend parents set limits and boundaries around these distractions.
 Have a rule that family dinners are at least 5 days a week and device free.
 Put your electronics away during bed and bath time (turn them completely off as to not be tempted by a buzz or ring).
 By removing distractions, we can more naturally pay attention to our children.